-The development of energy sector in Albania, as referred by the latest data’s of Instat, is confirmed as strategic for the growth of the entire economy.
-However, despite the multi-importance for the economy, energy investments traditionally has presented a complex challenges in their deployment in practice, which have request a continued review with aim of improve of legal framework in force.
+The development of the energy sector in Albania, as referred by the latest data’s of Instat, is confirmed as strategic for the growth of the entire economy.
+However, despite the multi-importance for the economy, energy investments traditionally have presented complex challenges in their deployment in practice, which have requested a continued review with the aim of improving the legal framework in force.

-In fact, the involvement in a new generation capacity, is a very complex infrastructural works in open space mostly in remote areas, as well as begin of a production of a very sensitive commodity like is the energy.
+In fact, the involvement in new generation capacity is a very complex infrastructural work in open space mostly in remote areas, as well as the beginning of production of a very sensitive commodity like is the energy.
 Normally these investments are built to operate above the 30-40 years, which make their profitability to be influenced by many variables.
 In more, to attract the necessary FDI for the most important project, them are managed in project financing in partnership among public and private.

-To above preparation fundamental become the identification of different risks among parties occurring a long period of time.
-However, in this article our purpose it to deal only with putting in spot the fact that this are address through the identification of the structure of contract, among different feature of PPPs model, with purpose to be better distributed among the parties which can manage them with less burden and lower costs.
+To the above preparation, fundamental become the identification of different risks among parties occurring a long period of time.
+However, in this article, our purpose is to deal only with putting in the spot the fact that this is address through the identification of the structure of the contract, among different feature of PPPs model, with the purpose to be better distributed among the parties which can manage them with less burden and lower costs.

 Then, fundamental become understand of the technical studies and the criteria request?
-Normally these studies require in-depth expertise and tailor made preparation for a proposal given in the content of the announced criteria, which comes after a detailed analysis in field.
-Their breadth and depth varies according to the relevance of project such may be a project given with net scheme, authorization, direct contracting, public private partnership, strategic investment, etc.
+Usually, these studies require in-depth expertise and tailor-made preparation for a proposal given in the content of the announced criteria, which comes after a detailed analysis in the field.
+Their breadth and depth vary according to the relevance of project such maybe a project given with net scheme, authorization, direct contracting, public-private partnership, strategic investment, etc.

 In any case, independently of the technology used, including HPP, solar, wind, or other, or even the form of investment as unsolicited proposal or tender for capacities, the studies should provide sufficient technical, economic and financial reliability of the project that is required to be undertaken, as well as its environmental and social impact.